 A study to appear soon in the Tulane Law Review concluded that campaign donations make a difference to the Louisiana Supreme Court.
-Justices on the Louisiana Supreme Court vote in favor their own contributors’ position up to 80 percent and 90 percent of the time.
-The study also showed the more the merrier.
+Justices on the Louisiana Supreme Court vote in favor of their own contributors’ position up to 80 percent and 90 percent of the time.
+The study also showed the more, the merrier.
 Larger contributions had greater benefits.
 Justice Catherine D. Kimball was 30 percent more likely to vote for a defendant with each additional $1,000 in campaign donations.
 For Justice John L. Weimer, the effect was 300%.

 The lesson, as always: electing judges is just the wrong way to go.